Apr> Easter Vigil

 – in this Vigil, the mother of all Vigils, there are nine Readings (7 from the OT, one Epistle from the NT, and the Gospel), all of which should be read so that the character of the Vigil, which demands an extended period of time, may be preserved.
 (Except for serious pastoral circumstances, the number of OT readings may be reduced. at least 3 readings should be read from the OT together with their respective Responsorial Psalms.
 Exodus 14 with its canticle can never be omitted.)

 – A reader goes to the ambo and proclaims the reading.
-Afterwards a psalmist or a cantor sings or says the Psalm with the people making the response.
+Afterwards a brief moment of silence, proclaims the corresponding psalm, or a psalmist or cantor may proclaim the Psalm, and the people say the response.
 Then all rise.
 C says, “Let us pray” and, after all have prayed in silence, he says the prayer corresponding to the reading.

-– after the last OT Reading with its responsorial and its prayer, C intones the hymn “Gloria in excelsis Deo”/ “Glory to God in the highest” and Church bells and other bells are rung joyously by ms.
+– after the last OT Reading with its responsorial and the prayer, C intones the hymn “Gloria in excelsis Deo”/ “Glory to God in the highest”, and bells are rung joyously by ms.

-– the altar table is covered, the altar candles are lit from the Easter candle’s flames, and is adorned by flowers by the ms.
+– at the same time, the lights at the altar are lit, the altar table is covered with altar linen, the the altar candles are placed and lit from the Paschal candle’s flames, and is adorned by flowers by the ms.

 – after the singing of the Gloria, C says the Collect in the usual way.

 – then, all sit and the reader proclaims the Epistle from the Apostle (Rom.
 6,3-11).